davlxd/Writings/posts/implement-a-radar-with-d3-and-d3-force.md

 ## Unfinished work

-The project works well on Chrominum based browsers and Firefox only.
+This project is quite immature, currently works well on Chrominum based browsers and Firefox only.
+I hope some of the ideas here can be helpful on your Data Visualization/D3 journey.